Python-do-ECARES/Classes/Session_2/Readme.md

 ![](images/step1.B.png)

 Open the directory where you have installed GitHub Desktop.
-Under GitHub Desktop/Classes/Session_2 you will see the following
+Under GitHub Desktop/Classes/Session_2 you will see the following files.

 ![](images/step1.C.png)

 ### Step 2.
 Make Changes